Boran/docker-drupal/README.md

 Completely automated Drupal install, with lots of flexibility!

 Creates a [Docker](http://docker.io) container for Drupal 7 or 8, using Linux (Ubuntu 14.04), Apache and MySQL:
-- Install Ubuntu 14.04/Apache/Mysql with supervisord startup scripts
+- Install Ubuntu 14.04/Apache/Php/Mysql with supervisord startup scripts
+- Install postfix to allow drupal to deliver emails
 - Install composer and drush
 - Use included Drupal7, or download Drupal, pull from git or via drush makefile
 - Install drupal+DB via a standard or custom profile